TravLord/CMS_CodeSummary/README.md

 ### User Story 1.  *Create text helper method*
 - I was tasked with the assignment to create a method that can limit the amount of characters in a word and truncate the end characters with elipsis (...)
 (Code snippet below)
+- In the future a developer could use this method to limit the amount of characters displayed by passing in a string for display and an integer (integer is amount of charcters allowed to display before word is limited with elipsis).
 ![TextHelpersMethods1st](https://user-images.githubusercontent.com/92835555/169886887-2c73c2c6-8abd-41db-824d-4930dc5b3f46.png)

 ### User Story 2.  *Create model*